Integrative Yoga Studio of Maine - Yoga Classes

 Clients fill out a detailed health and lifestyle questionnaire that helps the client and yoga therapist gain clarity regarding the various aspects of life.
 These inquiries give individuals a clear picture of what is working well in their lives and what areas of life would flow better with some shifts.
 The typical session last 1 1/2 - 2 hours long and it is most effective to schedule between 3 - 6 sessions with a Yoga Therapist.
 During the session the yoga therapist will work with the client to formulate yoga postures and sequences, breathing exercises, meditation practices, guided visualization methods, yoga philosophy concepts, Ayurvedic lifestyle applications, thought and behavioral awareness, stress management techniques as well as time, routine and lifestyle management systems.

 Yoga Therapy Clients leave their first session with simple yet powerful tools that will deepen their understanding of yoga and transform their personal practice.
-Each client will receive a personalized and detailed 1-2 page session summary 1-2 weeks following their first session.
-This summary will provide them additional tools they can implement that will help them to keep the positive energy and momentum flowing until their next session.
+Each client will leave with tools and actionable steps they can implement that will help them to keep the positive energy and momentum flowing until their next session.
 Yoga Therapy is the KEY for many individuals to unlocking the life they truly desire.
+Yoga Therapy focuses on empowering the client to cultivate their dreams.

 I have additional questions!